elieattias1/elieattias1.github.io/_pages/about.md

 ---
 Welcome to my website !

-I'm an incoming Deployment Strategist at Palantir Technologies.
+I'm a Deployment Strategist at Palantir Technologies.
 I graduated from Harvard with a Master of Engineering in Computational Science and Engineering.
 Before that, I obtained a Bachelor of Science degree from Ecole Polytechnique, where I double majored in Mathematics and Physics, and minored in Biology.

 I love playing chess and making music.